WHAT DOES IT MEAN TO REFINANCE

 JTS & Co. offers refinance options to customers throughout Mississippi and Alabama.
 We are located in Columbus, MS. Contact us today for a free consultation.

-Refinancing is the process of obtaining a new mortgage in an effort to reduce or eliminate mortgage insurance, lower your interest rates, take cash out of your home for large purchases, or change mortgage companies.
-Most people refinance when they have equity on their home, which is the difference between the amount owed to the mortgage company and the value of your home.
+Refinancing is the process of obtaining a new mortgage in an effort to reduce or eliminate mortgage insurance, lower your interest rate or monthly payment, take cash out of your home for renovation or debt consolidation.
+You could also possibly shorten the term of your loan.
+Most people refinance when they have equity in their home.
+Equity is the difference between the amount owed to the mortgage company and the value of your home.

-Eliminate Private Mortgage Insurance (PMI).
-Low or zero down payment options can allow buyers to purchase a home with less than 20% down.
-Unfortunately, they usually require private mortgage insurance.
+Low or zero down payment options can allow buyers to purchase a home with less than 20 percent down.
+Certain loan options require private mortgage insurance.
 PMI is designed to protect lenders from borrowers with a loan default risk.
-As the balance on a home decreases, and the value of the home itself increases, borrowers may be able to cancel their PMI with a mortgage refinance loan.
-The lender will decide when PMI can be removed.
+As the balance on a home decreases, and the value of the home itself increases, borrowers may be able to cancel their PMI with a mortgage refinance when you reach 78 to 80 percent Loan To Value (LTV) .

-Cash out a portion of the home's equity.
 Generally, most homes will increase in value, and are therefore a great resource for extra income.
-Increased value gives the opportunity to put some of that cash to good use, whether it goes towards purchasing vacation property, buying a new car, paying your child's tuition, home improvements, paying off credit cards, or simply taking a much needed vacation.
+Put some of that cash to good use.
+Purchase a vacation property, buy a new car, pay your child's tuition, perform home improvements, pay off credit card debts or take a much needed vacation.